 The example provided in Table 2 shows an acceptable budget justification for the TBRA BLI.
 The costs are broken out by personnel costs and non-personnel program activity costs.
 The personnel costs include a description of activities conducted by identified staff person, and the non-personnel program activity costs represent the actual cost of rental assistance paid to landlords.
-This example separates the costs by agency (grantee and project sponsors) with subtotals that equal the TBRA amount requested for each agency on their corresponding detailed budget page submitted in form HUD-40110-B, and the sum of all TBRA activity costs equal the amount on the budget summary page also submitted in form HUD-40110-B.
+This example separates the costs by agency (grantee and project sponsor(s)) with subtotals that equal the TBRA amount requested for each agency on their corresponding detailed budget page submitted in form HUD-40110-B, and the sum of all TBRA activity costs equal the amount on the budget summary page also submitted in form HUD-40110-B.

 The example provided in Table 2 does not show indirect cost expenses as indirect costs are not common in HOPWA programs.
 If you bill against indirect costs, those costs should be broken out by activity for each agency.
 The example provided in Table 2 is the preferred submission method for the Descriptive Budget Justification Narrative.
-The example in Table 2 is just an example do not copy and paste this example as a justification for your TBRA program.
-The numbers in your provided material should represent your organization's numbers.
-This example demonstrates an acceptable layout and method for calculation.